protab/septic/README.md

 * `input`: when present, contains a prompt message.
 See [below](#implementing-input) for input handling.
 * `program.py`: a copy of the user program.
+* `token`: the token if it was set.
+Otherwise, this file is not created.

 ## Implementing input